-Each year, the Rental Coordinator salary is paid from the fund, as is the license fee for the rental permit and billing software (shared cost with the Town's Facility Management Department or FMD).
+Prior to FY'18 the Building Rental Coordinator was charged to the general fund with a corresponding partial offset to the facility rental revolving fund.
+Since FY'18, the Rental Coordinator salary has been paid directly from the fund, as is the license fee for the rental permit and billing software (shared cost with the Town's Facility Management Department or FMD).